'Brady Bunch' Episode Fuels Campaigns Against Vaccines — And Marcia's Miffed

 The episode "Is There a Doctor in the House?" features the whole family sick with measles.
 First, Peter gets sent home from school.
 Mother Carol Brady, played by Florence Henderson, describes his symptoms as "a slight temperature, a lot of dots and a great big smile," because he gets to stay home from school for a few days.

-Once the rest of the kids come down with measles, the youngest two Brady siblings fool around, with Bobby trying to color Cindy's measles spots green.
+Once the rest of the six kids come down with measles, the youngest two Brady siblings fool around, with Bobby trying to color Cindy's measles spots green.

 "If you have to get sick, sure can't beat the measles," sister Marcia says, as the older Bradys sit around a Monopoly board on one of the kid's beds.
-All the kids are thankful they don't have to take any medicine or, worse, get shots, the thought of which causes Jan to audibly groan.
+All the kids are thankful they don't have to take any medicine or, worse, get shots, the thought of which causes Jan to groan.

 People who are critical of vaccines bring the episode up often.
-It's used in videos and memes and is cited by activists like Dr. Toni Bark, who testifies against vaccines in courts and public hearings across the United States.
+It's used in videos and memes and is cited by activists like Dr. Toni Bark, who testifies against vaccines in courts and at public hearings across the United States.
 To them, it aptly illustrates what they consider to be the harmlessness of the illness.

 "You stayed home like the Brady Bunch show.
 You stayed home.
 You didn't go to the doctor," she says.
 "We never said, 'Oh my God, your kid could die.
 Oh my God, this is a deadly disease.'
 It's become that."